-- ii) The interaction between molecules and between molecules and the substrate is often dominated by weak van-der-Waals forces.
-It is important to emphasize that when integrated over all atoms within a molecule, the weak interaction energies add up and lead to substantial molecula binding energies in the eV.
+- an additional source of disorder, or may even give rise to 'lying down' and 'standing up' structures [6, 35] as discussed later for the example of DIP. - (ii) The interaction between molecules and between molecules and the substrate is often dominated by weak van der Waals forces.
+It is important to emphasize that when integrated over all atoms within a molecule, the weak interaction energies add up and lead to substantial molecular binding energies in the eV range.
 Nevertheless the weaker interactions per atom lead to 'softer' materials and, for example, strain can be accommodated more easily.
-Due to the weaker interactions the thermal expansion coefficients (typically in the 10-4 1/K range) are large when compared to inorganic materials, which possibly leads to higher thermally induced strain at film substrate interfaces. - iii) The size of the molecules and consequently the size of the unit cell is larger than that of inorganic materials, and therefore the interaction potential is spread out over a larger area.
+Due to the weaker interactions the thermal expansion coefficients (typically in the 10-4 K-1 range) are large when compared to inorganic materials, which possibly leads to higher thermally induced strain at film-substrate interfaces. - (iii) The size of the molecules and consequently the size of the unit cell is larger than that of inorganic materials, and therefore the interaction potential is spread out over a larger area.
 This weakens the effective substrate corrugation as experienced by molecules because the small length scale substrate corrugation is averaged to some extent over the size of the molecule which in general has inter-atomic bond lengths different from the substrate.
 Also more translational and orientational domains for epitaxy on inorganic substrates are possible due to the difference in unit cell size.
 This introduces an additional source of disorder for organics.

-III.
-Real-time and in-situ growth studies
+3. Real-time and in situ growth studies

-With this review we build on previous reviews [11-17] and therefore will focus on recent work on real-time and in-situ growth studies.
-In-situ techniques for monitoring organic molecular beam deposition offer great advantages because post-growth sample changes such as oxidation or de-wetting do not obscure the results, and, given a time resolution matching the growth processes they also allow one to follow details of growth in real-time during the deposition process.
-There exist a number of surface sensitive in-situ techniques with real-time capability such as low-energy electron microscopy [45], reflection high-energy electron diffraction (RHEED) [46], or helium scattering [47; 48].
-Here we focus on x-ray scattering, which offers flexibility in sample environment (vacuum / air / liquids / penetration of thin solids), offers high spatial resolution and can be analyzed in most cases by a simple single scattering (kinematic) theory.
+With this review we build on previous reviews [11-17] and therefore will focus on recent work on real-time and in situ growth studies.
+In situ techniques for monitoring organic molecular beam deposition offer great advantages because post-growth sample changes such as oxidation or dewetting do not obscure the results, and, given a time resolution matching the growth processes they also allow one to follow details of growth in real time during the deposition process.
+There exist a number of surface sensitive in situ techniques with real-time capability such as low energy electron microscopy [45],